skac112/fractalizer/README.md

 1. val n = n1 ||| n2

-It is simple parallel-input combining of n1 and n2 - input goes to each node independently and output is collected by adding outputs from subsquent nodes.
+It is simple parallel-input combining of n1 and n2 - input goes to each node independently and output is collected by adding outputs from subsequent nodes.

 2. val n = n1 || n2